 In fact, you shouldn’t use any other childbirth tools when using Hypnobabies.
 The course uses specific vocabulary (such as “waves” instead of “contractions”) to help rewire your mind and help you see pregnancy and birth as a more natural, joyful experience.

 Other courses don’t use the same positive language….
-They can imply that’ll you’ll experience pain or have to work really hard (“labor” isn’t the best term!).
+They can imply that’ll you’ll experience pain or have to work really hard (I don’t like or use the term “labor” because of the negative connotations).

 Although, here I should mention that I did get some books related to things other than just birth.